riceissa/issarice.com/wiki/advice-for-young-people.md

 interest.
 Below are the parts from "Why Nerds are Unpopular" that most resonated with me:

-> At the time I never tried to separate my wants and weigh them against one another.
-If I had, I would have seen that being smart was more important.
-If someone had offered me the chance to be the most popular kid in school, but only at the price of being of average intelligence (humor me here), I wouldn't have taken it.
+> At the time I never tried to separate my wants and weigh them against
+> one another.
+If I had, I would have seen that being smart was more
+> important.
+If someone had offered me the chance to be the most popular
+> kid in school, but only at the price of being of average intelligence
+> (humor me here), I wouldn't have taken it.
 >
 > \[...\]
 >
->I think the important thing about the real world is not that it's populated by adults, but that it's very large, and the things you do have real effects.
-That's what school, prison, and ladies-who-lunch all lack.
-The inhabitants of all those worlds are trapped in little bubbles where nothing they do can have more than a local effect.
-Naturally these societies degenerate into savagery.
-They have no function for their form to follow.
+>I think the important thing about the real world is not that it's
+>populated by adults, but that it's very large, and the things you do
+>have real effects.
+That's what school, prison, and ladies-who-lunch all
+>lack.
+The inhabitants of all those worlds are trapped in little bubbles
+>where nothing they do can have more than a local effect.
+Naturally
+>these societies degenerate into savagery.
+They have no function for
+>their form to follow.
 >
 > \[...\]
 >
->As a thirteen-year-old kid, I didn't have much more experience of the world than what I saw immediately around me.
-The warped little world we lived in was, I thought, *the world*.
-The world seemed cruel and boring, and I'm not sure which was worse.
+>As a thirteen-year-old kid, I didn't have much more experience of the
+>world than what I saw immediately around me.
+The warped little world we
+>lived in was, I thought, *the world*.
+The world seemed cruel and
+>boring, and I'm not sure which was worse.
 >
-> Because I didn't fit into this world, I thought that something must be wrong with me.
-I didn't realize that the reason we nerds didn't fit in was that in some ways we were a step ahead.
-We were already thinking about the kind of things that matter in the real world, instead of spending all our time playing an exacting but mostly pointless game like the others.
+> Because I didn't fit into this world, I thought that something must be
+> wrong with me.
+I didn't realize that the reason we nerds didn't fit in
+> was that in some ways we were a step ahead.
+We were already thinking
+> about the kind of things that matter in the real world, instead of
+> spending all our time playing an exacting but mostly pointless game
+> like the others.
 >
-> We were a bit like an adult would be if he were thrust back into middle school.
-He wouldn't know the right clothes to wear, the right music to like, the right slang to use.
-He'd seem to the kids a complete alien.
-The thing is, he'd know enough not to care what they thought.
+> We were a bit like an adult would be if he were thrust back into
+> middle school.
+He wouldn't know the right clothes to wear, the right
+> music to like, the right slang to use.
+He'd seem to the kids a
+> complete alien.
+The thing is, he'd know enough not to care what they
+> thought.
 We had no such confidence.
 >
-> A lot of people seem to think it's good for smart kids to be thrown together with "normal" kids at this stage of their lives.
+> A lot of people seem to think it's good for smart kids to be thrown
+> together with "normal" kids at this stage of their lives.
 Perhaps.
+But
-But in at least some cases the reason the nerds don't fit in really is that everyone else is crazy.
-I remember sitting in the audience at a "pep rally" at my high school, watching as the cheerleaders threw an effigy of an opposing player into the audience to be torn to pieces.
-I felt like an explorer witnessing some bizarre tribal ritual.
+> in at least some cases the reason the nerds don't fit in really is
+> that everyone else is crazy.
+I remember sitting in the audience at a
+> "pep rally" at my high school, watching as the cheerleaders threw an
+> effigy of an opposing player into the audience to be torn to pieces.
+I
+> felt like an explorer witnessing some bizarre tribal ritual.
 >
 > \[...\]
 >
 > Nerds still in school should not hold their breath.
-Maybe one day a heavily armed force of adults will show up in helicopters to rescue you, but they probably won't be coming this month.
-Any immediate improvement in nerds' lives is probably going to have to come from the nerds themselves.
+Maybe one day a
+> heavily armed force of adults will show up in helicopters to rescue
+> you, but they probably won't be coming this month.
+Any immediate
+> improvement in nerds' lives is probably going to have to come from the
+> nerds themselves.
 >
-> Merely understanding the situation they're in should make it less painful.
+> Merely understanding the situation they're in should make it less
+> painful.
 Nerds aren't losers.
-They're just playing a different game, and a game much closer to the one played in the real world.
-Adults know this.
-It's hard to find successful adults now who don't claim to have been nerds in high school.
+They're just playing a different game,
+> and a game much closer to the one played in the real world.
+Adults
+> know this.
+It's hard to find successful adults now who don't claim to
+> have been nerds in high school.
 >
 > It's important for nerds to realize, too, that school is not life.
-School is a strange, artificial thing, half sterile and half feral.
-It's all-encompassing, like life, but it isn't the real thing.
-It's only temporary, and if you look, you can see beyond it even while you're still in it.
+> School is a strange, artificial thing, half sterile and half feral.
+> It's all-encompassing, like life, but it isn't the real thing.
+It's
+> only temporary, and if you look, you can see beyond it even while
+> you're still in it.

 ## Peter Thiel